You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Other Potential Side Effects

-In addition to muscle weakness and fatigue, Lipitor can also have other potential side effects that may impact strength training, including:
+In addition to muscle weakness and fatigue, Lipitor can also cause other side effects that may impact strength training progress.
+These may include:

 Conclusion